 In an entrepreneurial environment, that’s all about discounting your prices before you’ve even been asked, having poor boundaries with clients, so over-giving, and giving too much away for free in a corporate environment.

-This one fits with a new category psychologists have found in the fight flight freeze response, which is called fawning, which is the equivalent of going up to the saber tooth tiger and stroking its nose and saying please don’t eat me.
+This one fits with a new category psychologist have found in the fight-flight freeze response, which is called fawning, which is the equivalent of going up to the saber tooth tiger and stroking its nose and saying please don’t eat me.
 Instead of fighting the tiger or running from it or freezing and hoping it can’t see us, we go and try and make friends with it.

 Ask yourself, what do I get to avoid by doing this behavior?
 What this can do is unlock the deeper motivation behind the behavior.
 If you try to stop procrastination by lowering your standards, for example, but you’ve not dealt with the imposter syndrome, what will happen is the unconscious bit inside that wants to keep you safe, will freak out and find another way to sabotage.
 What do I get to avoid by behaving in this way?
 Deal with that below the surface and then the need for that behavior disappears.